renuo/lightning-talks/corsidia_performance/presentation.md

 # The implementation

 This solution has been implemented by Duccio in about three to four working days and is already in production.
-No data can be extracted at the moment, but the pages are much faster and the results in each page are much better than before.
+No data can be presented at the moment, but the pages are much faster and the results in each page are much better than before.

 ---